marcospgp/chainference/README.md

 Server may support off-chain response streaming perhaps.
 But could they just keep updating the same account with more and more content?

-## Privacy

-Prompt and response data stored on-chain is encrypted.

-Servers send a unique public key to each client that it can use to encrypt prompts.

-Conversely, clients send a unique public key to each server that it can use to encrypt responses.

-This way, only the client and server that participate in an inference transaction are able to see the prompt and response.

-For clients to be able to decrypt their past prompts based on chain data alone, they also store the server-provided public keys alongside the prompt, except first encrypting them with their private key.

 ## Monetization

 We can introduce a fee, such as 10%, on the cost of each inference through the smart contract at some point.